 Related Literature.
 This work contributes to studies on the role of firms' expectations in their decisions.
 Coibion, Gorodnichenko, and Kumar (2018) document that even in a country with low and stable inflation, firms have dispersed inflation expectations, a behavior more similar to that of consumer expectations than professional forecasters.
-This finding also holds for developed economies, such as the US (Candia, Coibion, and Gorodnichenko, 2021; Garciga et al., 2023), and Germany (Link et al., 2023), and developing economies, such as Uruguay (Frache, Lluberas, and Turen, 2024).
+This finding holds for developed economies, such as the United States (Candia, Coibion, and Gorodnichenko, 2021; Garciga et al., 2023) and Germany (Link et al., 2023), and also in developing economies, such as Uruguay (Frache, Lluberas, and Turen, 2024).
 We find a similar pattern in Colombia and document the dispersion of expectations for the nominal exchange rate against the US dollar.

 While a large literature documents the expectation formation process of firms, there is little evidence of the effect of those expectations on actual decisions due to the difficulty in linking survey and administrative data.
-However, two exceptions are Coibion, Gorodnichenko, and Kumar (2018) and Coibion, Gorodnichenko, and Ropele (2020), who estimate that changes in firms' inflation expectations, driven by an information treatment, affect firms' pricing and employment decisions.
-Other notable examples are Savignac et al. (2021), Abberger et al. (2023), and Buchheim, Link, and Mohrle (2023).
+However, one exception is Coibion, Gorodnichenko, and Ropele (2020), who estimates that changes in firms' inflation expectations, driven by an information treatment, affect firms' pricing and employment decisions in Italy.
+They do not study the effect of such variable in the import and export decisions.
+Other works that study firms' expectations and decisions are Coibion, Gorodnichenko, and Kumar (2018), Savignac et al. (2021), Abberger et al. (2023), and Buchheim, Link, and Mohrle (2023), but they use information within the survey.